 If you or your house inspector noticed any leaks in the home’s infrastructure or walls, make sure to have that corrected or fixed as soon as possible.
 Even the tiniest leaks can become big problems later on, so nip that issue in the bud before you move in.

-A lot of people leave this for when they move in, but it slows everything down and can even cause more mess than the state your home might already be in on moving day.
+A lot of people leave this for when they move in, but it slows everything down and can even cause more mess than the state your home might already be in on a moving day.
 Organize closets, make organizational spaces, and figure out what you want to go where before your stuff is actually involved.

 This is one that can almost go completely overlooked by a lot of people.
 There’s no need for your home’s old owners, or whoever they entrusted with their spares to still have the keys to your home (no matter how nice they are!).
 Even if everyone turned in their keys, it’s still just nice to have a new sense of security.

-Another super simple one – go around your home and either change the batteries in all of your fire and carbon monoxide alarms, or completely replace alarms that look old or like they’ve maybe seen better days.
+Another super simple one – go around your home and either change the batteries in all of your fire and carbon monoxide alarms or completely replace alarms that look old or like they’ve maybe seen better days.

 If you have children or pets, it’s super important to make sure your new home is childproofed before you bring everyone over officially.
 This will save you a lot of headaches, and can even save a trip to the doctor.

-There’s no doubt as to how exciting it is to be moving into your own home soon!
+There’s no doubt about how exciting it is to be moving into your own home soon!
 It’s an exciting time and process for sure, but make sure you take your time with making updates and correcting any issues the house might have prior to moving in.
 It can be really annoying to just move into a home, only to get started on a project or then start updating small things.

-Take care of any projects, especially ones that would otherwise involve moving furniture or sectioning off rooms before those items are in and can cause a hassle.
+Take care of any projects, especially ones that would otherwise involve moving furniture or sectioning off rooms before those items are in, and can cause a hassle.
 This will make sure that not only your moving day goes smoothly, but your first experiences in your home too!